Tuition and fees information associated with the public health programs are available at the Student Financial Services (SFS) site:

 The University of Vermont’s Online Certificate of Graduate Study in Public Health is a concise, six course introduction to the interdisciplinary field of Public Health.
 Coursework includes Health Policy, Epidemiology, Biostatistics, and Environmental Health.

-The University of Vermont’s online Graduate Certificate in Environmental Public Health is a concise, six-course program that gives students the opportunity to explore a range of human health hazards, health promotion strategies, and methods of environmental health practice.
-Coursework covers Environmental Public Health, Epidemiology and Health Policy.
+The University of Vermont’s online Graduate Certificate in Environmental Health is a concise, six-course program that gives students the opportunity to explore a range of human health hazards, health promotion strategies, and methods of environmental health practice.
+Coursework covers Environmental Health, Epidemiology and Health Policy.

 The University of Vermont’s Online Master of Public Health Degree is a 42-credit program available completely online.
 It enables students to explore current public health and health policy issues while gaining a strong foundation in population health sciences.
-The program offers a Generalist MPH Degree, and has excellence in Environmental Public Health, Quantitative Public Health Sciences, and Health Policy, Leadership and Advocacy.
+The program offers a Generalist MPH Degree, and has excellence in Environmental Health, Quantitative Public Health Sciences, and Health Policy, Leadership and Advocacy.